 A traditional Japanese dish, sushi is a popular meal made with rice and ingredients such as vegetables and fish.
 Rolled up into a delicious delicacy, this dish is often served in Japanese restaurants.

-Here’s the deal: Sushi does expire and it has a very limited shelf life.
+Here’s the deal: Sushi does expire, and it has a minimal shelf life.
 Read ahead to learn about signs of spoilage and how long sushi will typically last.

 What Is Sushi?